 It made me think about why learning about the history of my immediate surroundings is important to me, and why I started this blog.
 The article quotes Bruce Springsteen saying (in his Broadway show, if you remember the days when Broadway existed!)
 “I wanted to know the whole American story. . . .
 I felt like I needed to understand as much of it as I could in order to understand myself.”

 I am not as big picture-oriented as Mr. Springsteen.
 I just like stories.

 I see myself as part of a story and so like to know what came before me in the story.
 It’s an obvious leap, then, to questioning what the stories might be that silently surround me.
 Because there really are so many.
 I guarantee you, you can’t walk a mile in Ossining (or, I feel sure, in ANY town) without crossing the site of at least one story.

-I will leave you with this, a quotation from Robert Wapahi, a Sioux Indian I had the good fortune to meet at a writing retreat at Ragdale in Chicago:
+I will leave you with this, a quotation from Robert Wapahi, a Sioux I had the good fortune to meet at the writing retreat Ragdale in Chicago:

 “No part of the earth has not been a trail at some point;

 Passed through, over and under; in the air and in the water; countless trails made and continuously added on to;

 Nearly all have gone unnoticed.
 You, the reader, cannot even retrace your last hour’s path.

 But, they lie there, waiting.
 And stories are trails in words.”